toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/start_a_new_experiment_1.png)

 4. In the toolbar on the left, in the Search experiment items box, type the name of the dataset you created with flight delay data (FlightDelaysWithAirportCodes).
-You should see a component for it listed under Saved Datasets, My Datasets.
+You should see a component for it listed under **Saved Datasets** -> **My Datasets**.

     ![Screenshot](images/start_a_new_experiment_2.png)